too314m/AlekseyPimkin_Portfolio/README.md

 - Analyse developed dashboard to get insights of an issue analyzing
 - Presentation to reporter by Keynote / PowerPoint
 - Getting feedback
-- Built automative scheduled email reporting system by Power Automate
+- Built automative scheduled email reporting system by Power Automate flow development

-*Project 2: KPI Dashboard
+## Project 2: KPI Dashboard
-KPI Dashboard to estimate Department Performance over a time period based on PC activity, Communication activity and actual tasks done.
+### KPI Dashboard to estimate Department Performance over a time period based on PC activity, Communication activity and actual tasks done.
+- Interview of Process Owners to get "how-is-it" workflow and document it by draw.io
+- Built data extraction and collection process from 5 sources to store it in DWH by importing .csv via SQL and scrapping by python via API.
+Also manage update / archivation approach and schedule
+- Load all data to Power BI and Transform it by Power Query and DAX
+- Manage design and visualization to maximize efficiency of dashboard for end-user
+- Analyze worflow and adjust the report for better UX
+- Present developed tool and found insights to requester
+- Set a scheduled refresh for Power BI Dataset

-*Project 3: Super Scatterplot
+## Project 3: Super Scatterplot
-Creation a powerfull tool by default Power BI feature to oversee every team performance (Advanced Scatterplot)
+### Creation a powerfull tool by default Power BI feature to oversee every team performance (Advanced Scatterplot)
+- Create basic Scatter plot in Power BI
+- Create a Parameter for each Axis and set it as constant line to separate the scatter by 4 quadrants
+- By parameter's slicer, create possibility to manually adjust quadrants - ability to model a different scenarios in Analysis
+- Add a Field Parameters of Quadrant Number, Sales Team and Project Manager
+- Add createed Field Parameter as a Legend of Scatterplot so now it's possible to change color scheme
+- Additionally put all three field as a Slicers - add possibility to filter data by these categories and see results in different color legend ways
+- Extra step - to copy each slicer and change its visual type to a barchart.
+Put every barchart under correspondent slicer so we can see actual color of category we would like to filter
+- Create a measure to hide such barchart of slicers which are not selected in Field Parameters
+- Enjoy powerfull and pretty tool for your Analysis